ccard/csci565Project3/README.md

 - **Uploaders**:
  - Ensure that the tracking server eventually has the most recent snapshot of the files it is serving.
- - Ensure downloaders can still download even if the tracking server is down.
  - Continue running regardless of the state of the other uploaders/downloaders and the tracking server.